welbymcroberts/backups/networking/mikrotik/README.md

 # Processes
 ## Backup
 ### Local
-Backups are run from [NAS](/servers/nas/README.md) as part of a cronjob.
+Backups are run from [NAS](/servers/nas/README.md) as part of a systemd timer.
 This is run daily.

 The script which is run is [backup.sh](/networking/mikrotik/backup.sh)

-This script contains a array of devices with IP addresses
+This script contains a array of devices with IP addresses and healthcheck url

 ```
 # List of devices "name:ip_or_dns^url_for_healthcheck"